Strike It Rich Panning for Gold and More at These 7 Spots

 Could it be soaking in scenic landscapes from America’s streams and rivers?
 Maybe it’s learning about a historic piece of the American experience?
 Certainly, striking it rich and pulling out a 17-pound chunk of gold worth millions would be an enticing option!

-For centuries, Americans have taken to rivers and streams in search of the ultimate riches.
-At many historic places, you still can — all by panning for gold.
+For centuries, Americans have taken to rivers and streams in search of curing their gold fever.
+At many historic places, you still can — by panning for all the gold.

-6 Places in America That Let You Pan for Gold
+7 Places in America That Let You Pan for Gold and More